Dental Digital X-Rays with AI Technology

 Indian Trail Dental Studio uses AI-assisted x-ray technology that highlights findings in clear, color-coded visuals, so a cavity, a spot of tartar, or an area of bone loss is easy for you to see and understand, not just hear about.
 It runs on DEXIS DTX Studio, advanced imaging software with FDA-cleared AI that helps spot problems early and shows how they change over time.
 Our dentist makes every diagnosis; the AI simply acts as a second set of eyes and a better way to make the invisible visible.

-AI-assisted imaging is the latest step in digital dental diagnostics, using artificial intelligence to analyze your digital x-rays and automatically highlight areas that may need a closer look.
-At our practice it runs on DEXIS DTX Studio, advanced digital x-ray technology whose FDA-cleared AI reviews your 2D x-rays and flags up to six common findings, including cavities, tartar, and bone loss, for the dentist to examine.
+AI-assisted imaging is the latest step in digital dental diagnostics, using artificial intelligence to analyze your digital X-rays and automatically highlight areas that may need a closer look.
+At our practice, it runs on DEXIS DTX Studio, an advanced digital X-ray technology whose FDA-cleared AI reviews your 2D X-rays and flags several common findings, including cavities, tartar, and bone loss, for the dentist to examine.
 It’s the same category of technology as tools like Overjet, and it’s quickly becoming a standard in modern, tech-forward dental care.

-The AI doesn’t replace your dentist — it assists.
-It highlights potential problem areas so nothing gets overlooked, and our dentist reviews and confirms every finding before discussing your options with you.
+The AI doesn’t replace your dentist; it assists.
+It highlights potential problem areas so nothing gets overlooked, and Dr. Patel reviews and confirms every finding before discussing your options with you.

 Traditional X-rays are hard to read if you’re not a dentist, so much of the time it comes down to trusting a finger pointed at a dark spot.
 AI-assisted imaging changes that.
 Findings are highlighted and color-coded right on your own x-ray, so decay, buildup, or bone changes are easy to spot for yourself.
 When you can actually see what’s happening, the recommendation makes sense, and you can make a confident, informed decision about your oral health instead of just taking our word for it.